On Strategyproof Conference Peer Review: Related Work

 Our setting of conference peer review is more challenging as compared to these past works as each reviewer may author multiple papers and moreover each paper may have multiple authors as reviewers.
 Specifically, the conflict graph under conference peer review is a general bipartite graph, where conflicts between reviewers and papers can arise not only because of authorships, but also advisor-advisee relationships, institutional conflicts, etc. In contrast, past works focus on applications of peer-grading and grant proposal review, and hence consider only one-to-one conflict graphs (that is, where every reviewer is conflicted with exactly one paper).

 Apart from the most important difference mentioned above, there are a couple of other differences of this work as compared to some past works.
 In this paper we focus on ordinal preferences where each reviewer is asked to give a total ranking of the assigned papers, as opposed to providing numeric ratings.
-We do so inspired by past literature~\citep{barnett2003modern,stewart2005absolute,douceur2009paper,tsukida2011analyze,shah2013case,shah2016estimation} which highlights the benefits of ordinal data in terms of avoiding biases and miscalibrations as well as allowing for a more direct comparison between papers.
+We do so inspired by past literature~\citep{barnett2003modern,stewart2005absolute,douceur2009paper,tsukida2011analyze,shah2013case,shah2016estimation} which highlights the benefits of ordinal data in terms of avoiding biases as well as allowing for a more direct comparison between papers.
 Secondly, while most previous mechanisms either output a single paper or a subset of papers, we require our mechanism to output a total ranking over all papers.
 We consider this requirement since this automated output in practice will be used by the program chairs as a guideline to make their decisions, and this more nuanced data comprising the ranking of the papers can be more useful towards this goal.

-A number of other papers study various other aspects of conference peer review.
-The works~\citet{Hartvigsen99assignment,charlin13tpms,Garg2010papers,stelmakh2018assignment} design algorithms for assigning reviewers to papers under various objectives, and these objectives and algorithms may in fact be used as alternative definitions of the objective of ``efficiency'' studied in the present paper.
-The papers~\citet{roos2011calibrate,ge13bias,wang2018your} consider review settings where reviewers provide scores to each paper, with the aim of addressing the problems of biases and miscalibrations in these scores.
-Finally, experiments and empirical evaluations of conference peer reviews can be found in~\citet{nips14experiment,claire2008soda, connolly2014longitudinal,shah2017design,tomkins2017reviewer}.
+A number of papers study various other aspects of conference peer review, and we mention the most relevant ones here.
+Several works~\citep{Hartvigsen99assignment,charlin13tpms,Garg2010papers,stelmakh2018assignment} design algorithms for assigning reviewers to papers under various objectives, and these objectives and algorithms may in fact be used as alternative definitions of the objective of ``efficiency'' studied in the present paper.
+The papers~\citet{roos2011calibrate,ge13bias,wang2018your} consider review settings where reviewers provide scores to each paper, with the aim of addressing the problems of miscalibration in these scores. \cite{tomkins2017reviewer,stelmakh2019testing} study biases in peer review, \cite{noothigattu2018choosing} address issues of subjectivity,~\cite{gao2019does} investigate rebuttals, and~\cite{fiez2019super} improve the efficiency of the bidding process.
+Experiments and empirical evaluations of conference peer reviews can be found in~\citet{nips14experiment,claire2008soda, connolly2014longitudinal,shah2017design,tomkins2017reviewer,noothigattu2018choosing,gao2019does}.